How Far Back Does a Background Check Go in Ohio? 10 Year Rule

 When asked if they have ever been convicted of a crime the individual is legally able to answer no, even though they technically have.

-Many people will be wondering if there are any Ohio laws regarding, How long does a felony stay on your record, however there are no laws in Ohio that automatically seal crimes.
+Many people will be wondering if there are any Ohio laws regarding, How long a felony stays on your record, however there are no laws in Ohio that automatically seal crimes.

 Without taking action to have a crime sealed or expunged, the crime will remain on their criminal history forever in Ohio.
 So, for those asking does your criminal record clear after 7 years, the answer is no, although certain states will prevent employers from looking back this far.